Some types of cancer can occur together with lymph node swelling, although it is the least common cause.

 History and etymology

-This node is located just below the inguinal ligament and can also be considered the node of the lower external iliac chain.
+This node is located just below the inguinal ligament and can also be considered the lower external iliac chain node.

 Inguinal lymph node function

 The inguinal lymph nodes of the pelvic organs drain into the pelvic nodal chains bilaterally and into the retroperitoneum.
 Familiarity with the lymphatic drainage pathways is of great importance for staging pelvic tumors.

 The most peripheral lymph nodes that drain the pelvis are the inguinal nodes.
 The inguinal lymph nodes are divided into superficial and deep groups.
 Superficial inguinal nodules deplete the anus, perianal skin, and round ligament of the uterus.

 Lymph from the gluteal region and the anterior abdominal wall below the level of the umbilicus also drain to the lateral ganglia in this group.
 The medial group of superficial lymph nodes receives lymphatics from the perineal genitalia.

 The lower group of superficial inguinal lymph nodes receives superficial lymphatics from the lower limb.
 The deep inguinal lymph nodes are located on the medial side of the femoral vein.

 They receive afferents from the deep lymphatic vessels of the lower limb, a small number of afferents from the superficial inguinal nodes, and lymphatic drainage from the glans, penis, or clitoris.
 The simple and profound inguinal nodes drain into the external iliac lymph nodes.

 The external iliac lymph nodes accompany the superficial iliac vessels and are divided into medial, posterior, and lateral groups.
 The medial group of the external iliac lymph nodes drains the urinary bladder, the prostate, the membranous part of the urethra, the cervix, and the upper part of the vagina.